SeatWith/typst-packages/packages/preview/acrotastic/0.1.0/acrotastic.typ

   )
 }

-// Check if a acronym exists
+// Check if an acronym exists
 #let isValid(acr) = {
   acros.display(acronyms => {
     if acr not in acronyms {